whotookzakum/UnrealExporter/README.md

 ## [Checkpoints](#checkpoints)
 Similar to FModel's `.fbkp` system, checkpoints allow you to export only new/modified files and skip unchanged files, reducing the amount of time needed to export.

 A `.ckpt` file is a JSON that maps each file's path to its size, i.e. `"Hotta/Content/Resources/FB/FB_Gulan/Warning.uexp": 3513`.
-They are outputted to the `/checkpoints` folder by default, and named via `gameTitle` and timestamp.
+They are outputted to the `/checkpoints` folder by default, and named via `gameTitle` and a timestamp.

 If a valid checkpoint is provided, the program will only export files that have different file sizes than the one in the checkpoint (modified files), or do not have an entry in the checkpoint (new files).